 These annual management fees can significantly lower your returns in the long term.

-For example, if you prefer not to do investment research yourself and manage your investment actively, he thinks that it’s wise to invest your money in funds that are managed by fund managers with a good track record and low fees or Vanguard ETFs.
+However, if you prefer not to do investment research yourself and manage your investment actively, Tom thinks that it’s wise to invest your money in funds that are managed by fund managers with a good track record and low fees or Vanguard ETFs.

 - Invest in the long term and only invest the money that you don’t need for the next 3 to 5 years